-Indian PM Narendra Modi was received by Director of Trade and International Affairs, Christopher Olson, US Ambassador to India Kenneth Juster, and other officials at the airport.
+Indian PM Narendra Modi was received by the Director of Trade and International Affairs, Christopher Olson, US Ambassador to India Kenneth Juster, and other officials at the airport.

 Pakistan PM Imran Khan, who arrived in the US via Saudi Crown Prince Muhammad Bin Salman’s jet, was received by Pakistan’s UN Ambassador Maleeha Lodhi.